Digital Nomad Life in Bahamas

 What are the pros and cons of living in Bahamas?

 "The people are amazing.
 There is a large influx of young locals who are transforming spaces, thinking, culture and experiences.
 Older locals are gracious and wonderful.
 Certain areas have seen better days but there is a move to bring them back to former glory.
 The place has real beauty, despite the need for urban regeneration.
 There are lots of nearby quiet places a boat ride away in neighbouring islands.
-Overarchingly I feel grateful to be able to call this home," remarked one member in Nassau.
+Overarchingly I feel grateful to be able to call this home," commented a person living in Nassau, Bahamas.

 Get Quote